Experts say it’s likely that multiple companies will be hacked at same time this year.

 Cyber attack insurance is out of the budget for most small businesses, ranging in price from $10,000 to $35,000 for $1 million in coverage.
-Finding ways to protect themselves, or having a plan in case to notify users immediately if a data breach occurs, should be on the minds of small businesses owners.
+Finding ways to protect themselves, and a plan to notify users immediately if a data breach occurs, should be on the minds of small businesses owners.

 Many small businesses don’t have IT workers on their payroll, so there a few small things that these companies can do to protect themselves from being the next identity theft victims.